Co fermented coffee Kiwi & Lulo

 Inspired and innovative processing is gaining an audience.
 It’s extravagant.
 Cedar.
 Pine.
 Green apple jolly rancher candy.
 There’s a brilliance to the chaos.
 Coarsen the grind.
 Maybe add a few grams of bypass water.
 To sum it up, play with the length of this coffee to uncover fun new flavors.

-We have become more involved lately in trying out new infusions that farmers do.
+We have become more involved lately in trying out new co-fermented processes that farmers do.
 When these detail oriented and futuristic process styles emerge out of a farmer’s interest in a coffee’s inherent qualities, we can’t help but bring them to our customers.
 Let’s go on an adventure.

 Obviously, there’s a lot to talk about here.
 The smell of the beans is intense.
 Robust aromas fill the space in a matter of seconds.
 This is a testament to the boundless potential that is possible with infusions and co-fermentations.